If your resume can't get past the ATS, it won't even see the light of day. What's an ATS, you ask?

 Good news for you, your resume was designed with ATS in mind!
 This "flat version" resume allows you to both get you past an ATS and get you noticed by recruiters!

-Still, the best way to ensure your chances at getting your resume into a human's hands is to optimize and test your resume for ATS using a scanner before submitting.
+Still, the best way to ensure your chances at getting your resume into a human's hands is to optimize and test your resume for ATS before submitting.

 Skip testing your resume for the ATS and your resume may never even see the light of day.
 Take the easy extra step to run a few scans, fine-tune your resume to line up more closely with the job posting and you'll get more interview calls.

-- Use your resume and the practice job (from the previous resume assignment) and run a scan.
+- Use your resume and the practice job (from the previous resume assignment) and analyze using Jobalytics.

 - Make targeted adjustments and scan again.